bevyengine/rfcs/replication_concepts.md

 The server usually owns everything, but authority is very flexible.
 In games like *Destiny* and *Fall Guys*, clients own their movement state.
 Other games even trust clients to confirm hits.
 Distributing authority like this adds complexity and obviously leaves the door wide open for cheaters, but sometimes it's necessary.
 In VR, it makes sense to let clients claim and relinquish authority over interactable objects.

 ## Why not messaging patterns?
 The only other strategy you really see used for replication is messaging.
 Like RPCs or remote events.
-Not sure why, but it's what most people try the first time.
+Not sure why, but it's what I most often see people try the first time.

 Take chess for example.
 Instead of sending polled player inputs or the state of the chessboard, you could just send the moves like "white, e2 to e4," etc.

 Here's the issue.
 Messages are tightly coupled to their game's logic.
 They can't be generalized.
 Chess is simple—one turn, one event—but what about an FPS?
 What messages would it need?
 How many?
 When and where would those messages need be sent and received?

 If those messages have cascading effects, they can only be sent reliable, ordered.
-How can you build prediction and reconciliation when you can't drop a packet?
 ```rust
 let mut s = state[n];
 for message in queue.iter() {